isaacchou/veh-sim/docs/shape_desc.md

 |file|`pathname to an image file (.jpg, .png, etc.)`|

 * **color** can be either HTML hex color code `("#DEB887")` or color name `("red")`
+* **pathname** to the image file is relative to the JSON file where the texture is defined
 * **diagonal_stripes** has these styles:
     * `0: top right to bottom left`
     * `1: top left to bottom right`